ruby-tooling/ruby-debugger/docs/remote_debugging.md

 It will open a debug port, launch VSCode, and attach to it automatically.

-# Invoke Program As A Remote Debuggee
+# Invoke program as a remote debuggee

 There are multiple ways to run your program as a debuggee: